-As discussed throughout this report, the proposed project would not increase the burden on the highly utilized state hospital system by continuing to routinely accepting TDO admissions.
-As such, the proposed project will likely have a beneficial effect on the utilization at the state psychiatric hospitals.
+As discussed throughout this report, the applicant will continue to routinely accept TDO admissions.
+As such, the proposed project would not increase the burden on the highly utilized state hospital system by maintaining LGMC's current level of support.
 Moreover, the applicant is already operating the 130 beds within the planning district and plans to serve the same population at the new location.
 As such, DCOPN concludes that it is highly unlikely that approval of the project would have a negative effect on the utilization of existing providers within the planning district.